BioJulia/Bio.jl/docs/src/man/var.md

 #### Different types of mutation

-The types of mutations that can be counted are currently.
+The types of mutations that can currently be counted are displayed in the following table.

 | Type                   | Meaning                                 |
 | :--------------------- | :-------------------------------------- |